Elizabeth Smart says she was sexually assaulted on an airplane last year

 Kidnapping survivor Elizabeth Smart said Thursday that her new self-defense program was created after a man assaulted her on a plane over the summer.

-"I had been asleep and all of a sudden I woke up because I felt someone’s hand rubbing in between my legs, on my inner thigh," Smart told CBS' Gayle King Thursday.
+"I had been asleep and, all of a sudden, I woke up because I felt someone’s hand rubbing in between my legs, on my inner thigh," Smart told CBS' Gayle King on Thursday.

-She explained that she expected the man to stop and apologize after she woke, but he allegedly said nothing to her.
+She explained that she expected the man to stop and apologize, but he allegedly said nothing to her.
 The 32-year-old told King that she felt as if she should know what to do given her history, but that she was in shock.

-In her interview with CBS, Smart said that she reported the alleged assault to Delta after she landed and that the airline offered to help her in any way that they could.
-Delta did not immediately respond to a request for comment from NBC News.
+In her interview with CBS, Smart said that she reported the alleged assault to Delta after she landed and that the airline offered to help her in any way that it could.

+Delta confirmed in a statement to NBC News Thursday that Smart reached out to the company to inform them that another passenger acted inappropriately to her.
+The airline said it does not tolerate passenger misconduct.

+"We took the matter seriously and have continued to cooperate with Ms. Smart and the appropriate authorities as the matter is investigated," Delta said.

-She said she also contacted the FBI and there was an open investigation into the alleged assault.
+She said that she also contacted the FBI and that there is an open investigation into the alleged assault.

 The FBI told NBC News that it could not confirm or deny the existence of an investigation.

-The kidnapping survivor has since become an outspoken advocate against child abduction.
+The kidnapping survivor has since become an outspoken advocate against child abductions.
 In 2011, she founded the Elizabeth Smart Foundation, dedicated to women and girls who face abuse and sexual violence.

 Smart told CBS that the assault on the plane helped inspire her latest program, Smart Defense.
 She said that her husband encouraged her to train in self-defense with a family friend after she told him what happened.